FEUP-LDTS-2024/project-t09g06/README.md

 Project developed by André Gomes (up202304252@up.pt), Tiago Carvalho (up202103339@up.pt) and Vasco Alves (up202304912@up.pt) for **Software Design and Test Laboratory** subject of the second year of **Informatics and Computing Engineering Course**.

-# UML Class Diagram
-A UML Diagram representing the classes in the game and their methods

---insert img--

 # Game Controls
 ## Menu